Homologous somatic pairing

 Somatic pairing of homologous chromosomes is similar to pre- and early meiotic pairing (see article: Homologous chromosome#In meiosis), and has been observed in Diptera (Drosophila), and budding yeast, for example (whether it evolved multiple times in metazoans is unclear).
 Mammals show little pairing apart from in germline cells, taking place at specific loci, and under the control of developmental signalling (understood as a subset of other long-range interchromosomal interactions such as looping, and organisation into chromosomal territories).

 While meiotic pairing has been extensively studied, the role of somatic pairing has remained less well understood, and even whether it is mechanistically related to meiotic pairing is unknown.

+Somatic homolog pairing is required for the process of transvection to occur, by which an allele on one chromosome is able to influence the expression of a homologue on a different chromosome.
+High-resolution contact maps (Hi-C) in Drosophila have indicated that homolog pairing occurs genome-wide, with more closely associated alleles being correlated to active gene expression.

 Early work

-The first review of somatic pairing was made by Metz in 1916, citing the first descriptions of pairing made in 1907 and 1908 by N. M. Stevens in germline cells, who noted:
+The first review of somatic pairing was made by Charles W. Metz in 1916, citing the first descriptions of pairing made in 1907 and 1908 by N. M. Stevens in germline cells, who noted: